joshbegley/nyt-latest/previous.md

-**Raiders reach new low as dominance over Broncos firmly a thing of the past**\
+**Raiders reach new low as dominance over Broncos is firmly a thing of the past**\
-`For as bad as things have been for the Raiders, they've at least routinely beaten Broncos in recent seasons.
+`For as bad as things have been for the Raiders, they've at least routinely beaten the Broncos in recent seasons.
 Not this year.`\
 https://nytimes.com/athletic/5945537/2024/11/24/raiders-loss-quarterback-gardner-minshew-broncos/

 **Led by 'f---ing beast' Leonard Williams, Seahawks' D smothers Cardinals for NFC West lead**\